 Know what roles you will need within your organisations

 Be able to set up an action plan

 Describe when and how to organise a register

 Explain when and how to deploy a Data Protection Impact Assessment

 Know how to act in case of data breach

 non-EU companies collecting personal Data of EU residents

 EU companies, with EU activities.

-working in Clinical Research who wishes to understand the Data Protection Laws
+Anyone working in Clinical Research who wishes to understand the Data Protection Laws and their implementation.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.